LanceMcCarthy/GoldenClouds/index.md

 It is important that you read and understand this section, so that you can feel comfortable and confident with your privacy during your visit.

-1. There are 4 external cameras (front/driveway, left, right and backyard), these are not operatable by or accesible to the guest.
+1. There are several external cameras (front/driveway, left, right and backyard), these are not guest operable.
-2. All 3 internal cameras; *all are in full view of the guest**; `Living Room`, `Game Room` and `Hallway`.
-The guest has full control over these cameras, see the [Guest Camera Access section](#guest-camera-access) below.
+2. All 3 internal cameras **are in full view of the guest**; `Living Room`, `Game Room` and `Hallway`.
+    - The guest has full control over these cameras, see the [Guest Camera Access section](#guest-camera-access) below.
+    - Here is a map of the internal camera coverage
     - ![camera coverage](/images/camera-layout-internal.png)
-3. IPrivacy Covers - These are in the **game room**, on the top shelf.
+4. Privacy Covers - These are in the **game room**, on the top shelf.
 They are made out of opaque material (painter's tape) and look like this:
     -  ![privacy covers](/images/camera-covers.png)
-4. Guest can access and enable or disable the cameras (see the [Guest Camera Access](#camera-access) section below).
+5. Guest can access and enable or disable the cameras (see the [Guest Camera Access](#camera-access) section below).
 This might be something you want if you're away from the property for a large portion of the day.

+> [!CAUTION]
-> **⚠️** Please do not **unplug** or **reposition** any security devices without first coordinating with Lance, as this will trigger a security alert.
-This is a modern AI-managed security system that will send a 'tampering' alert if a device is powered off or repositoned unexpectedly.
+> **⚠️** Please do not **unplug** or **reposition** any security devices without first coordinating with Lance.
+This is a modern AI-managed security system that *will send a tampering alarm* if a device is powered off or repositoned unexpectedly.
 Any damage to security devices due to guest manipulation will submitted to AirCover for reimbursement.

 ### Guest Camera Access